Ned-el-ch/fatspoon.life/README.md

 - View past and future planned meals
 - See instructions only for today's meal
 - `Delete` a meal
+- `Complete` a meal and automatically take out those ingredient amounts from your fridge
 - `Edit` a meal `S`
-- `Complete` a meal and automatically take out those ingredient amounts from your fridge `S`

 ---
 # <a name="technical-description"></a> Technical Description